 Miscarriage and ectopic pregnancy are complications that may occur in the first trimester.
 It’s important to recognize the symptoms.

 An ectopic pregnancy is a pregnancy that forms outside of the uterus, often in one of the fallopian tubes.
-It is a life-threatening emergency for the mother.
+It’s a life-threatening emergency for the mother.
 You may have normal early pregnancy symptoms without being aware that the embryo is developing outside of the womb.

 An ectopic pregnancy cannot survive.
 If left untreated, the area surrounding the embryo eventually ruptures.
 Consult a doctor immediately if you’re pregnant and experience any of the following symptoms: